WiCS-Ryerson/PythonWorkshops/README.md

 # PythonWorkshops

-# Topics that we will cover today:
+# Python Workshop #1

+We will be covering the following topics for the first workshop:
 # Basic Concepts
 - Primitive constructs
 - Syntax